DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/README.md

 ### Step 3.4: Move Platform Files to the Platform Folder

-In this sample, we moved files from the [DataGrid_GettingStarted.Android](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-9c065e2f5966c1245f991ee784b6c3a8d676f7a4e4dc86ad6a768471f70d7c7e) and [DataGrid_GettingStarted.iOS](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-d615ba770b91dcd91eaade572f528297c0edb57fda54751acb7f787b4843e3d6) projects to the [Platforms/Android](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-fa67dbba651771c09d6053ac3d21e72d3127ac09ee6cf5a95dcb5b343ef72cd4) and [Platforms/iOS](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-8c2596fb4226998e047eddd92d1b8948ceb590bc4a632a54fec5dccebad5faf3) folder in the new project, respectively.
+In this sample, we moved files from the [DataGrid_GettingStarted.Android](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-9c065e2f5966c1245f991ee784b6c3a8d676f7a4e4dc86ad6a768471f70d7c7e) and [DataGrid_GettingStarted.iOS](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-d615ba770b91dcd91eaade572f528297c0edb57fda54751acb7f787b4843e3d6) projects to the [Platforms/Android](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-fa67dbba651771c09d6053ac3d21e72d3127ac09ee6cf5a95dcb5b343ef72cd4) and [Platforms/iOS](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-8c2596fb4226998e047eddd92d1b8948ceb590bc4a632a54fec5dccebad5faf3) folders in the new project, respectively.

 In the `DataGrid_GettingStarted.Android` project, we removed all the folders that start with `mipmap`.
 You can also remove the [Assets.xassets](DataGrid_GettingStarted.iOS/Assets.xcassets/AppIcon.appiconset/Contents.json) folder from the `DataGrid_GettingStarted.iOS` project.
-Xamarin.Forms projects required these folders, but the .NET MAUI project does not: the .NET MAUI resizes these images automatically.
+Xamarin.Forms projects required these folders, but the .NET MAUI project does not: .NET MAUI resizes these images automatically.

 ## The Result Application Structure